-The ravioli pasta will need to be cooked in an XL large pot full of boiling water for at least 15 minutes.
+Cook the ravioli pasta in a XL large pot full of boiling water for at least 15 minutes.
 As it is fresh pasta, cooking time will depend on the thickness of the pasta (which will differ for everyone), so make sure to taste test while cooking and get the timing just right – making the ravioli al-dente of course!

-Once the ravioli pasta are cooked, you can strain them and mix them with your favourite sauce!
+Once you finish cooking the ravioli, you can strain them and mix them with your favourite sauce!
 Nonna LOVES serving her ravioli pasta with her homemade tomato sauce and lots of parmesan cheese!

 Subscribe to my Youtube Channel: www.youtube.com/vincenzosplate